AppliedStat/AppliedStat.github.io/_teaching/2019F-teaching4-thesis.md

 title: "Thesis Research"
 collection: teaching
 type: "Thesis"
-venue: "PNU, Department"
+venue: "IE-62888,85641"
 date: 2019-09-01
 location: "Busan, Korea"
 ---

-Thesis Research (IE-62888 and IE-85641).
+Graduate Thesis Research.

-IE-62888 is a research course for Master-level graduate and IE-8564) is a research course for PhD-level graduate.
+IE-62888 is a research course for Master-level graduate and IE-85641 is a research course for PhD-level graduate.

 Description